How To Remortgage

 What does it mean to remortgage?

-Remortgaging means that you are shifting from one mortgage to another but on the same home, you already own.
+Remortgaging means shifting from one mortgage to another, but on the same home you already own.
 This can be in the form of a new deal with your existing mortgage lender, or you may want to move to another mortgage with a new mortgage lender.

 A mortgage is a substantial financial commitment, and there are a lot of options to choose from.
-In this article, we will discuss what you need to be thinking about when you want to remortgage.
+This article will discuss what you need to be thinking about when you want to remortgage.

 Why might you want to remortgage?